timm/misc/tex/26/acm/slides7.md

 Spikey spaces need teleportation, not walking.
 Sparse samplers (EZR) teleport.

-## RQ2: Why?
-Software is Inherently Simple
+## RQ2: Can be simpler?
+Inherently, Software=Simple

 * **The Funneling Effect:** Config spaces ($10^{40}$ options) collapse into a few critical paths.